miharekar/swipebox/README.md

 Look at the original [Swipebox repo](https://github.com/brutaldesign/swipebox#usage).

 I have modified JavaScript a bit:
-- svg image now comes with class and not with hardcoded filename change
+- svg image (if supported) now comes with a class change and not with a hardcoded filename change
-- I've added an option to show slide count via `showCount` option.
+- option to show slide count added via `showCount`.
 Example:

 ```js
 $('.swipebox').swipebox({ showCount: true })